Naming isn’t the end game, rather it’s a first step.

-Choosing the best brand name for a new business is not always seen as an easy decision.
+In INNN, digital agency in Spain, we know that choosing the best brand name for a new business is not always seen as an easy decision.
 Yet it really should not be that difficult considering that the brand naming process is simply a part of the larger creative strategy for the business.
 There are very few recent studies about the naming process - perhaps the most interesting research was conducted back in 1997, when 101 brands were questioned about the process they followed when choosing a name for their business.

 The main conclusion to be drawn from the results is that choosing a name for your brand or product is a highly strategic effort involving a series of clearly defined steps.
 A quick search on Google for “brand generator” might seem like a worthy solution to find a good brand name - it returns a list of “gurus” claiming they choose the best terms thanks to their poetic abilities, and a string of tools and random name generators.
 Big mistake.
 Here are the correct steps that you need to follow in order to choose the right name for your brand.

 What is the key to choosing a name?
 Strategy, not poetry.

 A successful brand naming process can be broken down into 4 fundamental steps:

 Strategy is the first and most valuable step of all branding efforts.
 Analyse your industry, your competitors, and above all, yourself.
 What is your value proposition?
 Who is your target audience?
 Where will your brand be in the next 5 years?
 What about in the next 20 years?
 You may already know the answers to all these questions, but if you don’t, this is the perfect opportunity to come up with the answers.
 Thanks to this initial analysis, we will be able to pinpoint exactly what values we want to bring forward with our brand and define our differential value proposition.